wz30/meetupme-mobile/README.md

 # meetupme-mobile

-## Start from part 5 and 6,  using this repo
+## Part 6
+- nativebase: for button ease

+### Configurations
-### things change for own configuration: group id and ip address in api.js
+- things change for own configuration: group id and ip address in api.js